rakanssh/hakawati/README.md

 - Desktop app preview: `npm run tauri dev`
 - Build: `npm run tauri build`
+- Refresh license reports manually: `npm run licenses:generate`

-On first launch, setup your API URL and key if applicable, then select a model from the list.
+On first launch, follow the home screen prompt tosetup your API URL and key if applicable, then select a model from the list.

 ## Project Structure